AlwaysTesting/AnsibleController/README.md

 The following playbooks require Ansible 2.4 or higher.
 ### Setup playbook
-This playbook adds a NOPASSWD entry in the sudoers file, forbit ssh password authentification, creates a user _ansible_ and deletes the start user (inclusive home).
+This playbook adds a NOPASSWD entry in the sudoers file, forbit ssh password authentification, creates a user 'ansible' (which is in docker and sudo group), shares a ssh key and deletes the start user (exclusive home).
 ```
 ansible-playbook -K run.yml
 ```